 How To Start With The 401G

-Since you will have to contribute to your fund constantly, I would suggest that you put small amounts of funds monthly or annually on a repeated basis.
+Structure the way you play by setting aside some of your earnings on a 401G.
+Since you will have to contribute to your wallet on a regular basis, we would suggest that you put small amounts monthly on a recurring basis.
 This is based on the fact you are playing a negative-expectation game where wins come once in a blue moon.

 Total Bankroll and Session Stakes

 You need to divide your bankroll as highlighted below:

 - Session stake is what you will use for a single sit-down at a game.
 This session can last as long as you wish.

 - A daily stake is the number of funds you are willing to give to yourself for playing two or more sessions.

 - A weekly stake is the number of funds you will reward yourself when visiting a casino town.